-Matters Arising Change number Plan/Map Booklet reference Change proposed Reason/Justification (Action Point Reference) an identified local need (see A Policy 49).
+Matters Plan/Map Change proposed Reason/Justification Arising Booklet (Action Point Change reference Reference) number an identified local need (see Policy 49).
 New Policy Affordable Housing Exception Sites).
-MAC16 Delete Paragraph 4.51 4.51 ●Infill and Rounding Off: Supplementary Planning Guidance on accessibility will be prepared.
+MAC16 Delete Paragraph 4.51 4.51 ♣Infill and Rounding Off: Supplementary Planning Guidance on accessibility will be prepared.
 In order to prove that affordable housing provision is not feasible on the site the Authority will need to be provided with evidence from the registered social landlord and local authority advising that they have no interest in taking the site forward for development of affordable housing.
-In discussions with these social landlords the value of the land should reflect the fact that it would only be available for affordable housing● To provide clarity about the management of housing delivery throughout the settlement hierarchy HS7/AP2 MAC17 Amend Paragraph 4.54 4.54 National planning guidance refers to buildings needing 'to be of a form, bulk and general design which are in keeping with their surroundings'.
+In discussions with these social landlords the value of the land should reflect the fact that it would only be available for affordable housing, i.e. land values for exceptional land releases for affordable housing To provide clarity about the management of housing delivery throughout the settlement hierarchy HS7/AP 2 MAC17 Amend Paragraph 4.54 4.54 National planning guidance refers to buildings needing 'to be of a form, bulk and general design which are in keeping with their surroundings'.
 68 In this National Park these are considered to be those that make a positive contribution to the character of the area through their intrinsic architectural merit or their setting in the landscape.
-Their interest and charm stems from an appreciation of the functional requirement of the building, their layout and proportions, the type of building materials used (including those constructed of stone, clom and slate), and their display of local building methods and skills.
-To provide clarity about the management of housing delivery throughout the settlement hierarchy HST/AP2 MAC18 Amend Policy 9 - Light Pollution Policy 9 - Light Pollution Proposals that are likely to result in a significant level of external artificial lighting being emitted shall include a full lighting scheme and will be permitted: Amendment necessary to clarify the requirements of the policy.
-MAC19 Amend paragraph 4.70 4.70 Parts of the Pembrokeshire Coast National Park are still relatively undeveloped with minimal impact of lighting on the night sky.
-This policy is intended to conserve that and also to relate any lighting proposed to its purpose, such as site security or floodlighting recreational facilities, so that careful design and the use of appropriate means of lighting and lighting levels minimise the impact on adjoining areas.
-Amendment necessary to clarify the requirements of the Policy 9.
+Their interest and charm stems from an appreciation of the functional requirement of the building, their layout and proportions, the type of building materials used (including those constructed of stone, clom and slate), and their display of local building methods and skills. ◆ Conversion must not result in an unacceptable adverse effect upon the structure, form, character or setting of the building. ◆ To provide clarity about the management of housing delivery throughout the settlement hierarchy HS7/AP2 MAC18 Amend Policy 9 - Light Pollution Policy 9 - Light Pollution Proposals that are likely to result in a significant level of sexternal artificials lighting being emitted shall include a full lighting scheme and will be permitted: Amends necessary to clarify the requirements of the policy.
+HS2/AP1 MAC19 Amend paragraph 4.70 4.70 Parts of the Pembrokeshire Coast National Park are still relatively undeveloped with minimal impact of lighting on the night sky.
+This policy is intended to conserve that and also to relate any lighting proposed to its purpose, such as site security or floodlighting recreational facilities, so that careful design and the use of appropriate means of lighting and lighting levels minimise the impact on adjoining areas. ◆The Amends necessary to clarify the requirements of the Policy 9.
 HS2/AP1